ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 ## November 3, 2022

-This release removes read & write units from pricing (see [pricing page](https://clickhouse.com/pricing) page for details), updates the ClickHouse version to 22.10, adds support for higher vertical scaling for self-service customers, and improves reliability through better defaults.
+This release removes read & write units from pricing (see the [pricing page](https://clickhouse.com/pricing) for details), updates the ClickHouse version to 22.10, adds support for higher vertical scaling for self-service customers, and improves reliability through better defaults.

 ### General changes